Skip to Content

 8. Strawberries

 Because strawberries are a perennial, interplanting garlic with them can be tricky.
-However, garlic helps reduce strawberry spider mite populations, making the intercropping worth it.
+However, garlic helps reduce strawberry spider mite populations, making intercropping worthwhile.
 Depending on how your strawberries are planted, you might plant a row or two of garlic along the edges of the strawberries or stick patches of garlic at the ends of rows.
 If you haven’t planted strawberries yet, consider planning spaces to include garlic.

-Worst Companion Plants for Garlic
+Worst Companion Plants for Garlic: Beans and Peas

-Serena Manickam is a freelance editor and writer and sustainable market gardener in rural Virginia.
+• Serena Manickam is a freelance editor and writer and sustainable market gardener in rural Virginia.
 She holds a BA in environmental science and runs Fairydiddle Farm, a small market garden in which she grows no-spray produce and herbs to sell at a local farmer’s market.

 7 Best Companion Plants For Beets (And 4 To Avoid)